KestrelInstitute/Specware/Applications/Specware/bin/linux/README.txt

 can refactor or unify scripts somehow):

 Specware-gnu - TODO: Deprecate this (just use bin/specware-emacs).
-Specware4-shell-sbcl - TODO: deprecate this.
-Now use bin/specware-shell.

 TODO: Consider deprecating these:
 Isabelle_Specware - Preferred way to run Isabelle with Specware? (doesn't seem to work on Linux for Eric)